marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 ## Summary

 The public GitHub repositories with ARM templates usually have a folder per deployment to improve the repository structure.
 If you are contributing to a public repository the following workflow is strongly advised.
-•Create a fork
+- Create a fork
-•Clone the fork locally
+- Clone the fork locally
-•Create a branch for a deployment you a recontributing to •Select the branch
+- Create a branch for a deployment you a recontributing to
+- Select the branch
-•Make your changes locally, commit on edit type
+- Make your changes locally, commit on edit type
-•Push to your fork
+- Push to your fork
-•Do a pull request
+- Do a pull request
-•If you want to contribute on another deployment, create a new branch and select it.
+- If you want to contribute on another deployment, create a new branch and select it.

 It was a long post, but I hope that it will save you a lot of time trying to fit the pieces togheter.
 Now it’s time to make some contributions on GitHub.
 Have fun!